 On a related note, it was a big year for the Cascade-Siskiyou National Monument.
 First, about 900 acres were added to the monument, preserving important wildlife corridors and protecting several critical wetlands.
 Second, as part of the Omnibus Public Lands Act, 24,000 acres of the monument's backcountry became the new Soda Mountain Wilderness.
 Since its inception, the Brainerd Foundation has funded the Soda Mountain Wilderness Council's tireless work to improve protection for this exceptional place.

 This year, the foundation placed an added emphasis on capacity building to support groups coping with the downturn in the economy, encouraging grantees to find ways to be more effective and efficient with less money.

 Recognizing the role that leadership plays in the effectiveness of grantees, the foundation grappled with how groups can better support leadership in ways that strengthen their organizations.
-To explore investment opportunities, we contracted with a nonprofit management consultant to write "Building Executive Leadership Capacity."
+To explore investment opportunities, we contracted with a nonprofit management consultant who helped us find ways to better serve our grantees.

 To improve the efficacy of nonprofit communications, over a hundred Northwest conservation leaders participated in a series of Brainerd Foundation-sponsored webinars provided by the Communications Leadership Institute.